-These games and activities were adapted for meditation classes from a science book called The Earth and Me by Mike Artell and Pam Schiller.
-They help children to grasp the connection between listening inwardly to their own nature to the sounds of the natural environment.
-Although these activities are geared for young children, I find that older children enjoy them as well.
+These games and activities are developed to help children grasp the connection between listening inwardly to their own nature to the sounds of the natural environment.
+Although these activities are geared for young children, older children enjoy them as well.

-Form groups and have them talk about sounds that tell them something.
+Form groups and have players talk about sounds that tell them something.

 • Horns on cars and trucks warn____________________________.

 • Tea kettles whistle to let us know__________________________.

 • The ringer on a telephone or doorbell tells us________________.

 • Smoke alarms go off when________________________________.

 1. Fill three bottles with increasing amount of water.
 Label them 1 -2 -3.

 2. Using a pencil, hit each bottle gently on its side and have the players listen to the sounds of each bottle.

 3. Have players close their eyes and guess which bottle you are hitting by raising 1 -2 -3 fingers.
 Verify by telling them which bottle you hit.